email@example.com • Heller-Brown Building • 160 • 781-736-4148

-Philosophy of development, political/cultural geography, poverty alleviation, agrarian reform, project planning and implementation, evaluation, organizational management.
+Philosophy of development, political/cultural geography, poverty alleviation, agrarian reform, project planning and implementation, organizational management.
+Post-harvest technology transfer.
 Social exclusion and emancipatory development.

 - HS 200f - Social Movements for Emancipatory Development